stelzinga/MF/Management_Framework.md

 A Bond Issuance is a form of long term loan, but instead of being written against a single counterparty it is distributed to many counterparts.
 Bonds don't involve collateral.

 ### Equity
 The difference between Assets and Liabilities represents the net worth of the Venture called Equity.
 Equity allows a Venture to generate further Profit as well as to absorb losses.
 The former can be achieved by reinvesting Profit in one or more aspects of the Operations, thus generating more Revenue or reduction of Cost or Risk.
 Losses can be absorbed by eating into reserves, suspending dividend payments or writing down equity (Choudhry, 2012).
-Equity is recorded on the right side of the Balance Sheet and is maintained through Business Function Finance.
+Equity is recorded on the right side of the Balance Sheet and is maintained through Business Function Finance, specifically Accounting.

 Equity has several types:
 - Preferred Stock